DENITA BENYSHEK

 During daily prayer at my shindang, I invite a series of nature spirits to enter me, inform me, guide me, and help me serve.
 I receive "in-spirited" inspiration, insight, and ideas.
 This channel is always available and certain practices intensify the access.

 In 2022, I returned to Wichita, Kansas with my son.
 There is an active, supportive art scene here.
+My son, anticipating several surgeries, asked me to plan a garden around our cottage, so that he could be outside amidst nature.
+While caring for him, the garden became a primary source of inspiration.

 The shamanic model best describes my lifelong creative process and relationship with nature.
 My published research focuses on contemporary artists as shamans.
 The writing and research process contributes to my creative process.